Haphazard

 Playful, quirky, engaging, and sometimes plain daft: this is Live Art for kids and their adults, adults and their adults — anyone looking for a different day out!

-Haphazard 2025 will be our eighth free Live Art takeover of Z-arts, presenting about eight works on Saturday 2 August from 1pm to 4pm — turn up at any time, come and go as you please… and expect the unexpected!
+Haphazard 2026 will be our ninth free Live Art takeover of Z-arts, presenting about ten works on Saturday 11 July from 1pm to 4pm — you can turn up at any time, come and go as you please… and expect the unexpected!

-Get a feel for it with 2024’s programme and gallery of images — also watch our short video to see some of what’s gone before.
+Get a feel for it with some images from last year’s event, also watch our short video to see some of what’s gone before.

 Artists are now invited to submit proposals for inclusion in this event: